Gr33nCamper/Paul-s-Website/YRS/2024/WNT/FE.md

 Yeah the Geisel Table 15 min study session wasn't awkward at all.

+First time going to lectures and discussion in like 3 wks.
+Worth it.
+Chewed a lot of gum but still dozed off in M184.

 Almost weeping tears at the bus stop bc the Courage the Cowardly Dog Accordion Theme Arrangement is so beautiful and evokes a distant memory of senior year of high school.
 S/o to C AwH.